Trinabindu-Sen/credit_risk_scorecard/README.md

 The final scorecard contains **29 predictive variables**.

+## Class Imbalance
+The training dataset contains approximately 80% good loans and 20% bad loans.
+A **class_weight='balanced'** parameter was applied to the logistic regression to prevent the model from being biased toward predicting the majority class.

 ### WoE Monotonicity Audit

 A monotonicity audit was performed on all selected variables.

 - **21 variables** exhibited clear monotonic WoE behaviour.
-- **8 variables** displayed genuine non-linear risk relationships and were retained with documented business justification.
+- **7 variables** displayed genuine non-linear risk relationships and were retained with documented business justification.

 # Model Performance